athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Froghemoth.md

   - name: ""

   - name: "Otherworldly Vision"
     desc: " (visual) A froghemoth's alien eyes allow it to perceive creatures within 30 feet, even if they are [[Conditions/Invisible|Invisible]] or ethereal.
-It can still be fooled by successful Stealth checks to [[Actions/Hide|Hide]], but it has DC 38 Perception check in such cases.
+It can still be fooled by successful Stealth checks to [[Actions/Hide|Hide]], but it has Perception DC 38 in such cases.
 It also sees through and is unaffected by illusions with the visual trait if they are within 30 feet."

 abilities_mid:
   - name: ""
   - name: "Electric Torpor"
-    desc: "  Though a froghemoth is immune to electricity damage, it is [[Conditions/Slowed 1|Slowed 1]] for 1 round whenever it would have otherwise taken electricity damage."
+    desc: "  Though a froghemoth is immune to electricity damage, it is [[Conditions/Slowed|Slowed 1]] for 1 round whenever it would have otherwise taken electricity damage."

 attacks:
   - name: ""